mittwoch01/new-stylenanda/README.md

-# html, css, scss, js
+# make a new 'stylenanda' page
-new stylenanda web page
+html, css, scss, js